-Cremation has become very popular in recent years, in a 2016 report from the National Funeral Directors Association, 50 percent of Americans chose cremation versus 43 percent who opted for a traditional burial.
+Cremation has become very popular in recent years.
+In a 2016 report from the National Funeral Directors Association, 50% of Americans chose cremation versus 43% who opted for a traditional burial.
 Cremation is usually less expensive than burial.
-How much does it cost for cremation?
+How much does it cost to be cremated?

 While there is no set cost, the average cost for direct cremation is typically between $1,000 and $3,000.
-Direct cremation, where the body is cremated right away without embalming or a traditional funeral service, is the most affordable cremation service option.
-With a direct cremation, you do not have to pay for an expensive funeral casket and there is no embalming cost since there will not be a viewing.
-Additionally, you do not have to buy a burial plot or headstone.
+Direct cremation is the most affordable cremation service option.
+With direct cremation, the body is cremated soon after death, before any funeral or memorial service.
+Since there is no viewing, you do not have to pay for embalming or an expensive funeral casket.
+Additionally, you do not necessarily have to buy a burial plot or headstone.

-The cost of cremation will be more expensive depending on where you reside.
-The price will be higher in an expensive city such as Los Angeles than in a rural area.
-Be aware that there is no regulation regarding cremation pricing. so be sure to do your research and compare companies to make sure you are receiving a fair price and to learn about any additional fees that may exist.
+The cost of cremation will be more expensive depending on the funeral and memorial options you choose, as well as where you reside.
+Expect higher prices in expensive cities such as Los Angeles than in rural areas.
+Be aware that there is no regulation regarding cremation pricing, so be sure to do your research and compare companies to make sure you are receiving a fair price and to learn about any additional fees that may exist.

 Here are the average cremation prices in the 10 most expensive cities in the country, according to the Cremation Institute.

-There are companies who will go to a specified site and scatter your loved one's ashes if you are not able to do so yourself.
-Many of these companies are regional and will fly over a particular site or take a boat out in the ocean and fulfill your wishes.
-The prices will vary depending on what is required.
+Some companies will go to a specified site and scatter your loved one’s ashes if you are not able to do so yourself.
+Many of these companies are regional and will fly over a particular site or take a boat out in the ocean to fulfill your wishes.
+The price for these services vary depending on what is required.